ITKTools/ITKTools/README.md

 ==========

 Practical command line tools based on the ITK, intended for image processing.
-These tools are designed to take an input image from the command line, perform a single operation, and produce an output image.
+These tools are designed to take one or more input image(s) from the command line, perform a single operation, and produce an output image.
 For example smoothing of an image can be done with the tool pxgaussianimagefilter.

 Historical note
 ---------------